Beyer, Peacock and Company: Decline and closure

-The late 1950s saw a rapid transformation in locomotive manufacture.
+Locomotive manufacturing transformed rapidly in the late 1950s.
 In 1955 British Railways decided to switch from steam to diesel traction and by then overseas railways had done the same.
 A major problem the company soon faced was that it had chosen to make diesel-hydraulic locomotives when the Western Region had opted for lightweight locomotives with hydraulic transmission under the British Railways Modernisation Plan of 1955; but British Railways opted for diesel-electrics.
 The company all but closed down the Gorton Foundry at the end of 1958.

 In 1966, after 112 years of operation, all production ceased at Gorton Foundry.
 During that time, the company had built nearly 8,000 locomotives.

+In 1976 Beyer Peacock was sold to Sheikh Mohammed Y. Al Bedrawi's National Chemical Industries of Saudi Arabia.
+The remaining industrial parts of the company then were Space Deck, a supplier of steel roofing units, and its main industrial company Richard Garrett Engineering, a company that manufactured machines which made cardboard boxes in factories in Dereham with 90 employees and in Suffolk with 500 employees.

+Space Deck and Beyer Peacock International were praised in 1982 for having achieved increased profitability.

+National Chemical Industries itself went bust in the early to mid-1980s.

-As of 2012 the building that housed the former boiler shop, tender shop and bolier mounting shop – 550 feet (167 metres) in length – remained in use as part of the Hammerstone Road Depot of Manchester City Council.
+As of 2012 the building that housed the former boiler shop, tender shop and boiler mounting shop – 550 feet (167 metres) in length – remained in use as part of the Hammerstone Road Depot of Manchester City Council.

+Beyer, Peacock & Company Ltd last filed accounts to Companies House in 1989.
+Since then it has been compulsorily struck off several times, but restored on the request of creditors.
+No activity has been registered since 2015.

+Companies House also lists another company called Beyer, Peacock & Company that was founded it 1998, and is now dormant.
+It is not clear what connection there is between the two firms.

+Archives

+Beyer Peacock's archives are held at the Science and Industry Museum in Manchester.